RishuSingh-BA/python-control-structures-assignment/README.md

-# Assignment 2: Control Structures in Python
+# Control Structures in Python

 ## Task 1: Check if a Number is Even or Odd
 - Takes an integer input from the user.